ailisc97/Milestone_project_four/README.md

 Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.

 * git add . -This would add all the work from the different pages to the GitHub.
-* git add index.html -Would only save the work from Index.html
+* git add base.css -Would only save the work from Index.html
 * git pull - This would pull the GitHub version of my project.
 * git commit -m "MESSAGE" - This would commit the added work from git add . and leave a message beside it.
 * git push- This pushed the added work to GitHub